Copyright © 2006 jsd

 Puzzles can be classified along various axes, as we now discuss.

 One axis indicates how much domain knowledge the puzzle requires.
 Let’s call this the K axis.
 There are thousands of available puzzles that are near K=0.
 They are completely self-contained, i.e. the statement of the problem contains all the information necessary to solve it.
-Good starting places include the “20 questions” game (reference 12) and the “twelve coins” puzzle (reference 13).
-Reference 14 is a classic source; some of them are word puzzles, while others involve (in subtle ways) a fair bit of mathematical sophistication.
-There are also whole series of books by the likes of Raymond Smullyan and Martin Gardner.
+Good starting places include the “20 questions” game (reference 14) and the “twelve coins” puzzle (reference 15).
+A collection of classic puzzles by Henry Dudeney can be found in reference 16.
+Some of them are word puzzles, while others involve (in subtle ways) a fair bit of mathematical sophistication.
+From the same era and in a similar style we have the notorious Sam Loyd (reference 17).
+More recently there are whole series of books by the likes of Raymond Smullyan and Martin Gardner.
 Self-contained puzzles are useful as a starting point, so that students can get accustomed to thinking even before they have much domain knowledge.
-As it says in reference 15, “Children lack knowledge and experience, but not reasoning ability.”
+As it says in reference 18, “Children lack knowledge and experience, but not reasoning ability.”

 At the far end of the K axis we find problems that require deep and broad knowledge of the world.
 To illustrate the range of the K axis, consider the following contrast: